-When a word, phrase, or clause complements or provides complete meaning to performed action in the sentence, such words or phrases are called as adverbial complements.
+When adverbs, adverbial phrases, or clauses gives or provides complete meaning to performed action in the sentence, such adverbs, adverbial phrases, or clauses are called as adverbial complements.

 Need for adverbial complements

-Just look at the following examples and you will realize the importance of use of adverbial complements in the sentence.
+Just look at the following examples, and you will realize the importance to use in sentence.

-In every example, unless we provide an appropriate adverbial complements, the exact meaning of given sentence cannot be realized.
+In every example, unless we provide an appropriate adverbial complement, the exact meaning of given sentence cannot be realized.

 Some useful examples

-•River is flowing through the vast flood plain.
+- River is flowing through the vast flood plain. (adverbial complements)

-•Government is considering a new law in the winter session.
+- Government is considering a new law in the winter session. (object complements or adjunct)